byandell/ewing/README.md

 > install_github("byandell/ewing")
 ```

-Better yet, install with vignette:
+If you have `pandoc`, you can install with vignette:

 ```
 > install_github("byandell/ewing", build_vignettes = TRUE)